Cooperative learning: Loafing

 In order for students not to develop group hate the instructors must be very aware of this process and take steps to insure that the project is fair.
 This can be a difficult task.
 It is often difficult to gauge which students are loafing while the project is taking place, unless other students in the group bring the problem to the attention of the instructor.

+Over-reliance on the stronger students

+Research has highlighted concerns that in a cooperative learning settings, some students may depend heavily on others in the group who have a stronger grasp of the materials.
+This dynamic can lead to loafing and also prevent the teacher from identifying areas where certain students struggle, as homework grades often reflect only the understanding of the better-performed students.
+To address this issue, some studies recommend designing assignments that incorporate both cooperative and individual components.

 Assessment of groups

 It is a common practice to have the groups self assess after the project is complete.
 However, "assessment can be the Achilles heel of cooperative learning".
 Students often will assess their group positively in hopes that they will in return be assessed the same way.
 This often leads to inaccurate assessments of the group.
 "For most instructors, one of the greatest pedagogical challenges for a group communication course is to help students realize that the benefits of cooperative learning outweigh the costs involved".